cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

 Exploring the Results Using SQL
 -------------------------------

-You can use SQL to formulate ad-hoc queries over the *history* and *purchases* Datasets.
+You can use SQL to formulate ad-hoc queries over the *history* and *purchases* datasets.
 This is done by a series of ``curl`` calls, as described in the :ref:`RESTful API
 <http-restful-api-query>` section of the :ref:`CDAP Reference Manual <reference-index>`.
 For your convenience, the SDK's Command Line Interface can execute the series of calls.